Client Service Charter

 If you are not satisfied with an administrative decision made under a law that affects you (for example, a decision under the Freedom of Information Act 1982), you may have the right to seek a review of the decision.
 You will be notified of any rights of review and/or appeal when you are advised of that administrative decision.

-If you have a complaint about our handing of your personal information, you should contact the Office of the Australian Information Commissioner (see www.oaic.gov.au for more details).
+If you have a complaint about our handling of your personal information, you can contact us at privacy [at] communications.gov.au and we will generally aim to resolve your complain within 30 days.
+If your complaint has not been resolved to your satisfaction by our timeframe, you can contact the Office of the Australian Information Commissioner (see https://www.oaic.gov.au/privacy/privacy-complaints/ for more details).

-If you have a complaint about the Department’s services covered by this charter, the following steps apply:
+If you have a complaint about our services covered by this charter, you can:

 Step 2: If your complaint has not been resolved to your satisfaction by the particular area within 20 working days, contact the Client Service Manager with the full details of your complaint and the resolution you are seeking.
-The contact details of the Client Service Manager are below.
+The contact details of our Client Service Manager are provided below.

 Step 3: The Client Service Manager will reply within 10 working days of receiving your complaint, and inform you:

-- the contact details of the person who will handle your complaint; and
+- the contact details of the person who will handle your complaint

 Note: We are committed to resolving complaints internally within 20 working days whenever possible.
 If your complaint is complex and cannot be resolved within this timeframe, we will keep you informed of the progress.